Skip to main content

 Can I minify HTML automatically in my build?

 Yes.
 Vite uses html-minifier-terser by default in production builds.
 Webpack has HtmlWebpackPlugin with minify options.
-Most modern build tools handle this automatically, this online tool is for quick one-off jobs.
+Most current build tools handle this automatically, this online tool is for quick one-off jobs.

 Results are for general informational purposes only and should be checked before use.
 They are not professional advice.
 See our Disclaimer and Terms of Service.